Application of quantum Darwinism to a structured environment: Results

-Furthermore, the fact that the redundancy of cases (i) and (ii) shows similar dynamical behaviour suggests that the rollback of the plateau occurs specifically because of information back-flow \textit{from} the pseudomodes (memory) \textit{to} the qubit.
-Indeed, consider the example of an initially excited qubit for the same parameter as Fig. \ref{Fig8}(a).
-What we find is that at times when $|G(t)|^2$ starts to increase, there is an accompanied increase in QMI of the qubit and environment from its minimum zero value.
+It is therefore reasonable to suspect that memory effects will appear in the partial information plots at such times when the dynamics are non-Markovian\textemdash specifically, in instances when the decay rate (\ref{eq:timedepdecayrate}) becomes negative.
+How the redundancy behaves with respect to changes in the trace distance (\ref{eq:tracedis2}) and $\gamma(t)$ is precisely the connection we aim to make with our results. \\ In Fig. \ref{Fig8}, we show various values of the redundancy computed in both the strong- and weak-coupling limits.
+Note for $\Gamma_+=\Omega_0$ the detuning is taken to be non-zero, for the reason that the map $\Phi(t,0)$ is noninvertible for $\Delta=0$, and so no strict definition of divisibility exists in this case \cite{Breuer2016}.
+Here, we are not necessarily interested in the exact numerical value of the redundancy, but rather its dynamical behavior with respect to the decay rate.
+Since, from Eq. (\ref{eq:gm(t)}), we have established that the qubit receives back population directly from the depletion of the pseudomodes when the rate in the master equation is negative, it is plausible to think memory effects will also influence correlations between $S$ and $P$.
+Therefore, we have additionally computed the redundancy for case (ii)\textemdash using a large separation of time scales\textemdash to compare with the those of case (i). \\ In the strong-coupling regime, the key indication from our results is that the redundancy has peaks and troughs exactly in line with the decay rate.
+Let us first consider case (ii) at time intervals during which $\gamma(t)>0$.
+Here, the redundancy is seen to increase up until the point at which the decay rate is discontinuous and subsequently becomes negative.
+It is noticed that the plateau grows in length as the open system monotonously loses information into the environment.
+Then, as $\gamma(t)$ begins to grow from negative values, that is, when information flows back to the qubit, the redundancy plateau is suppressed considerably before increasing again at times when the decay rate becomes positive.
+The same type of behavior can also be seen to occur from the perspective of case (i), where memory effects are visible during times when the plateau emerges. \\ Alternatively, in the weak-coupling regime the plateau only continuously grows in length while the qubit undergoes a Markovian evolution [in both cases (i) and (ii)].
+This firmly suggests that the nonmonotonicity of the redundancy captures the non-Markovian dynamics of the qubit\textemdash which, in this context, is clearly based on the same effective behavior in the trace distance (\ref{eq:tracedis2}).
+We also point out that the connection between quantum Darwinism and non-Markovianity has also been studied recently in Refs. \cite{Giorgi2015,Galve2016}.
+The authors find a similar effect, where information backflow to the open system translates into poor Darwinism, i.e., a worsening of the plateau at these times. \\ Furthermore, the fact that the redundancy of cases (i) and (ii) shows similar dynamical behavior suggests that the rollback of the plateau occurs specifically because of information backflow \textit{from} the pseudomodes (memory) \textit{to} the qubit.
+Indeed, consider the example of an initially excited qubit for the same parameters as Fig. \ref{Fig8}(a).
+What we find is that at times when $|G(t)|^2$ starts to increase there is an accompanied increase in QMI of the qubit and environment from its minimum zero value.
 This indicates that correlations previously removed by dissipation re-develop because of information flow back at times when the redundancy decreases.
-Now, within the regime $\Gamma\ll\Gamma_+$ (shown in Fig. \ref{Fig8}), we observe the dynamics of QMI between the qubit and memory $I(\rho_{SP})$ faithfully coincides with that of $I(\rho_{SE})$.
+Now, within the regime $\Gamma\ll\Gamma_+$ (shown in Fig. \ref{Fig8}), we observe that the dynamics of QMI between the qubit and memory $I(\rho_{SP})$ faithfully coincides with that of $I(\rho_{SE})$.
 Thus we can associate the same re-correlation effect with revivals in the qubit population, which, from Eq. (\ref{eq:gm(t)}), simultaneously comes from losses in the pseudomodes.
 In this sense the energy/information received back by the qubit from the pseudomodes can provide the physical mechanism for the drop in the classical plateau.